connervieira/Predator/DOCUMENTATION.md

                     - Saved license plates will be saved to `real_time_plates.csv` in the root project folder, provided license plate saving is enabled.
                 - If a plate detected is in the alert database specified during the preferences stage earlier, it will show a large alert message in the console output.
         - Dash-cam mode
-            - In dash-cam mode, Predator will record video indefinitely until either disk space runs out, or `Ctrl + C` is pressed.
+            - In dash-cam mode, Predator will record video indefinitely until disk space runs out, the return key is pressed, or the Predator process is terminated.
             - Predator will not detect license plates in this mode.
 However, you can use video recorded in this mode with pre-recorded mode in order to scan for license plates at a later date.
             - The dash-cam video recorded will be saved to the project folder as `predator_dashcam_TIME_CHANNEL.mkv`.
                 - `TIME` is replaced by a Unix timestamp of when the file was created.
-                - `CHANNEL` is replaced by the number of the camera device used.
+                - `CHANNEL` is replaced by the name of the device used, as specified in the configuration.
-                    - For example, if you have two camera devices running simultaneously, the first camera will be represented as camera 1, and the second camera will be represented as camera 2.